mcsee/Software-Design-Articles/Articles/AI Coding Tips/AI Coding Tip 008 - Use Spec-Driven Development with AI/readme.md

 You jump directly to code generation with a vague, wishful prompt.

-The AI seems to understand your specific business logic, but is condescending with you.
+The AI appears to understand your specific business logic, but it comes across as condescending.

 The problem creates a spaghetti mess that is difficult to maintain later.

 The AI is not a magic button for lazy people.
 It is a senior pair programmer and a learning companion.

-You follow the [Spec-Driven Development](https://martinfowler.com/articles/exploring-gen-ai/sdd-3-tools.html) trend and work in a taylorist cascading way failing into analysis paralysis and unrealistic plans.
+You follow the [Spec-Driven Development](https://martinfowler.com/articles/exploring-gen-ai/sdd-3-tools.html) trend and work in a Taylorist cascading way, falling into analysis paralysis and unrealistic plans.

 # Problems Addressed 😔